Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

  - `-rag` - Enable support for RAG, the internal game debugging tool.
  - `-ragUseOwnWindow` - Use it with `-rag` parameter to make game run outside of RAG Render Window.
  - `-DoReleaseStartup` - Start real Story Mode on launch
- - `-sc_DisableForbiddenVehicleRemoval` - DLC Cars will not get lost.
+ - `-sc_DisableForbiddenVehicleRemoval` - This parameter allows to spawn and use the DLC and some other vehicles without getting destroyed/despawned
  - Additional standard game arguments can be added as well.
 3. (OPTIONAL) Launch RAG with the following commands in Command Prompt
 ```batch